 Running back competition: Rookie David Wilson started in place of Ahmad Bradshaw (hand) and gained just 13 yards on eight carries.
 But the first-round pick made his case to be Bradshaw's backup with a strong game against Chicago last weekend.

-What's next: The season finally begins next Wednesday when the Giants start their title defense at home against Dallas.
+What's next: The season finally begins next Wednesday when the Giants start their title defense against Dallas at home.